 After creating so many sangria recipes for our wedding, I didn’t know if I’d want to think about sangria ever again or if you would want to see anymore recipes.
 As it turns out, I’m not sick of sangria at all and I hope you aren’t either.
-This one is a bit different because it’s a brunch cocktail – less of an afternoon or evening cocktail, more of a morning libation.
+This brunch sangria is a bit different, however, because it’s less of an afternoon or evening cocktail, more of a morning libation.

 CHARDONNAY BRUNCH SANGRIA